traveltoasiaandback.com

 Travel Cao Bang Province

-Despite having this famous natural attraction, Cao Bang province sees relatively few western tourists.
-The majority of foreign visitors tend to travel as part of organized tours with cars and drivers or independently on motorcycles.
-Few solo budget travelers or backpackers venture to Cao Bang, possible due to the belief that the area is difficult to reach by public transportation or that there is nothing much to see besides the famous waterfalls.
+Despite having this famous natural attraction, Cao Bang province sees relatively few Western tourists.
+Most foreign visitors tend to travel as part of organized tours with cars and drivers or independently on motorcycles.
+Few solo budget travelers or backpackers venture to Cao Bang, possibly due to the belief that the area is difficult to reach by public transportation or that there is nothing much to see besides the famous waterfalls.

 For our part, we feel that Cao Bang is a greatly underrated destination.
-Travelers, who are looking to explore rural Northern Vietnam, view stunning landscapes, meet minority ethnic groups, visit local markets and get off the beaten path, should consider a visit to this remote province.
+Travelers, who are looking to explore rural Northern Vietnam, view stunning landscapes, meet minority ethnic people, visit local markets, and get off the beaten path, should consider a visit to this remote province.

 A journey through Cao Bang can also be easily combined with a tour of neighboring Ha Giang Province and the Dong Van Karst Plateau Geopark or Ba Be National Park in Bac Kan Province to visit Vietnam’s largest freshwater lake.